-This article discusses the effects of driving on a high traction surface like a dry pavement or a highway while 4-wheel drive mode is engaged.
-We will be focusing mainly on part-time 4-wheel drive trucks since full-time 4-wheel drive vehicles can safely drive on low and high traction surfaces such as concrete pavements and tarmac roads and highways without causing any drivetrain problems, due to its drivetrain system design.
+This article discusses the effects of driving on a high traction surface like dry pavement or a highway while 4-Wheel drive mode is engaged.
+We will be focusing mainly on part-time 4-wheel drive trucks since full-time 4WD vehicles can safely drive on low and high-traction surfaces such as concrete pavements and tarmac roads and highways without causing any drivetrain problems, due to their drivetrain system design.

-Driving on dry pavement or highways with a part-time 4-wheel drive while the center diff-lock is engaged should be AVOIDED AT ALL COSTS.
-The reason for this rule is, the drivetrain design of a part-time 4-wheel drive is not intended for high-traction surfaces such as dry pavements but rather for slippery, low traction off-road terrain where traction is limited.
+Driving on dry pavement or highways with a part-time 4WD while the center diff-lock is engaged should be AVOIDED AT ALL COSTS.
+The reason for this rule is, the drivetrain design of a part-time 4-wheel drive is not intended for high-traction surfaces such as dry pavements but rather for slippery, low-traction off-road terrain where traction is limited.
 Drivetrain binding will result if a part-time 4WD is driven for many miles on twisty highways.

 So what happens to your drivetrain when you engage 4WD or 4H on dry pavement, or you forget to disengage 4H after you leave the dirt roads?
 How long will it take for binding to occur?
 This is a common occurrence and can easily happen to even the most experienced 4-wheel driver.
 The next part of this article will go into more detail about the cause and effects of Drivetrain binding as well as how the viscous coupling of a permanent 4-wheel drive functions.
 We will also discuss what happens when we reverse in 4WD mode on dry pavement.